jundalisay/spblist/content/en/research/sarkar/yogic-treatments/cancer.md

 - physical labour for those who are lazy

 Eating a piece of myrobalan after a meal is always helpful to clear the bowels.

+{{< box >}}

+## From Microvita in a Nutshell

+In the case of cancer, say stomach cancer, certain food restrictions will have to be strictly followed.

+When pain starts in the stomach, one should sit for dhyána. but just prior to this one should take some juice from a sweet tasting, not a sour tasting fruit.

+After performing dhyána, one should take another drink which is different from the first drink.
+The patient should also avoid any food which causes gas in the stomach, such as pappad, cauliflower, cabbage, turnip, etc.

+{{< /box >}}